tcdi/plrust/doc/src/functions/set-returning-functions.md

 ## `RETURNS TABLE (...)`

 Returning a table with multiple named (and typed) columns is similar to returning a test.
-Instead of `SetOfIterator`, PL/Rust uses `TableIterator`.  `TableIterator` is a Rust `Iterator` who's Item is a tuple, where the member types match those of the UDF being created:
+Instead of `SetOfIterator`, PL/Rust uses `TableIterator`.  `TableIterator` is a Rust `Iterator` who's Item is a tuple where its field types match those of the UDF being created:

 ```sql